Influence of Photon Inverse Emission on Forward-Backward Asymmetry in Dilepton Production at the LHC: Quark Mass Singularity

 and now it does not depend on quark masses.

-To get insurance that the physical result is not depend on unphysical value of quark mass let us show the obtained numbers in Table \ref{table1}.
-We choose the interval of $M$ presented in caption of table (large invariant dimuon mass), it corresponds to the beginning of important region for NP searches.
+To ensure that the physical result does not depend on the unphysical value of the quark mass, let us examine the obtained numerical results presented in Table \ref{table1}.
+The $M$ interval chosen, as indicated in the table caption (corresponding to large invariant dimuon mass), corresponds to the beginning of a critical region for NP searches.

-We see good independance on quark mass for both relative corrections in wide interval on quark mass (4 orders of magnitude).
-Interference term does not depend on $m_q$ at all.
-One more important remark: $\delta_-^{\ell, \rm QS} =0$ because it is pure QED quantity and for such quantities the difference $\rm F-B$ gives the pure zero.
+We observe a good independence of the relative corrections with respect to the quark mass over a wide range spanning four orders of magnitude.
+The interference term exhibits no dependence on $m_q$ whatsoever.
+An additional important remark is that $\delta_-^{\ell, \rm QS} =0$, as this quantity is purely of QED origin.
+For such quantities, the forward-backward difference ($\rm F-B$) yields exactly zero.

-\section{Numerical analisys}
+\section{Numerical Analisys}